 New Dentists in First Year of Practice

-Your residency program will count as 60 credits, however, you will still be responsible for taking the courses mandated by New York State before your license expires.
+You are responsible for taking the courses mandated by New York State. before your license expires.

 New York State Mandated Ethics and Jurisprudence course (once in your lifetime)

 New York State Mandated Tobacco Cessation/Oral Cancer course (once in your lifetime)

 New York State Mandated Child abuse course (one-time only)

 New York State Mandated Infection Control course (every four years)

 CPR course: you must maintain a current certificate.
 CPR course must in person.

 Prescribers licensed in New York to treat humans and who have a DEA registration number to prescribe controlled substances, as well as medical residents who prescribe controlled substances under a facility DEA registration number, are required to complete at least three (3) hours of course work or training in pain management, palliative care, and addiction.
 The course work or training must be completed once every three years, and an attestation confirming completion made to the Department.